Types of Aid

 Loan | Amount Varies

-Private educational loans are available to law students when federal loans are not enough to cover the cost of attendance or for students that do not qualify for any federal loans.
-This includes students who are enrolled less than part-time.
+Private educational loans are available to law students when federal loans are not sufficient to cover the cost of attendance or for students that do not qualify for any federal loans.
 We strongly encourage students to exhaust their Federal Direct loan option prior to considering these loans.

 Important Information About Private Alternative Loans